Aptivi/NitrocidKS/DocGen/wiki/commands/uesh/KS-Command-weather.md

 ### Description

 We credit OpenWeatherMap for their decent free API service for weather information for the cities around the world.
 It requires that you have your own API key for OpenWeatherMap.
-Don't worry, Kernel Simulator only accesses free features; all you have to do is make an account and generate your own API key [here](https://home.openweathermap.org/api_keys).
+Don't worry, Nitrocid KS only accesses free features; all you have to do is make an account and generate your own API key [here](https://home.openweathermap.org/api_keys).

 This command lets you get current weather information for a specified city by city ID as recommended by OpenWeatherMap.
 If you want a list, use the switch s indicated below.